xxsc0529/genai-toolbox/docs/en/how-to/connect-ide/cloud_sql_pg_mcp.md

 type: docs
 weight: 2
 description: >
-  Connect your IDE to Cloud SQl for Postgres using Toolbox.
+  Connect your IDE to Cloud SQL for Postgres using Toolbox.
 ---

 [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol for connecting Large Language Models (LLMs) to data sources like Cloud SQL.
 This guide covers how to use [MCP Toolbox for Databases][toolbox] to expose your developer assistant tools to a Cloud SQL for Postgres instance: